-Today, some of the most serious inequalities in Eastern Europe and Central Asia are gender-based.
+Today, some of the most serious inequalities in East Europe and Central Asia are gender-based.
 Women face huge obstacles as they try to achieve the same rights and opportunities as men.
-That’s endangering the region’s overall development.
+Gender inequalities are endangering the region’s overall development.

-Women’s lack of participation in labour markets is perpetuated by discriminatory laws and practices and persisting gender stereotypes.
+Women’s low participation in the labour market is perpetuated by discriminatory laws and practices and persisting gender stereotypes.
 Even when their educational achievements and qualifications equal or surpass those of men, women are less likely to be promoted to top management positions and prestigious leadership roles.
 Many are employed in low-paying sectors of the economy, partially due to stereotypes about what women and men can do.
 In some countries, these are embedded in law.
-Women are also more likely to be found in insecure jobs, without contract or regular pay, or in part-time jobs due to the disproportionate share of unpaid care and domestic work that they provide at home.
+Women are also more likely to be found in informal and precarious work, without contract or regular pay, or in part-time jobs due to their disproportionate share of unpaid care and domestic work.

-In parliaments, women’s participation remains below 40 percent.
-Despite the introduction of quotas and other measures aimed at increasing the numbers of women in elected bodies, there hasn’t been a significant redistribution of power between women and men.
+In parliaments, women’s participation remains below 40 percent in most countries and territories in Europe and Central Asia.
+Despite the introduction of quotas and other measures aimed at increasing the numbers of women in elected bodies, there has not been a significant redistribution of power between women and men.
 Women still lack access to key decision-making bodies, core ministries and the top ranks of political parties.

 Recent years have also exposed the region’s vulnerability to natural disasters caused or exacerbated by climate change.
 Due to reduced access to information, resources and decision-making, women and girls are at greater risk during disasters and face more difficulties in recovering from them.

-Gender inequalities intersect with many other forms of discrimination – based on age, class, race, ethnicity, sexual orientation, disability, occupation and income – accumulating several layers of exclusion and vulnerability.
-In order to build inclusive communities and societies, these deprivations must be exposed and addressed.
+Gender inequalities intersect with many other forms of discrimination – based on age, class, race, ethnicity, sexual orientation, disability, occupation and income – resulting in several layers of exclusion and vulnerability.
+To build inclusive communities and societies, these deprivations must be exposed and addressed.

 What we do